Key Investment Facts

 About Jamba

-The operational structure of Jamba typically follows an owner-operator involvement model, requiring franchisees to be active in the management of their locations.
-New owners undergo three weeks of initial training to master the brand's standards and systems.
-Each store usually requires a staff of about 14 employees to handle daily tasks such as inventory management, customer service, and food preparation.
-The franchise uses a defined territory structure to manage market density and prevent internal competition.
-Furthermore, Jamba provides robust support systems, including marketing assistance and supply chain logistics, to help franchisees navigate their day-to-day responsibilities and maintain operational efficiency.
+The operational structure of a Jamba franchise typically follows an owner-operator involvement model, requiring active engagement from the franchisee.
+New owners undergo three weeks of initial training to master the brand's standards and management practices.
+Each location generally employs about 14 staff members to handle the daily workflow.
+Day-to-day responsibilities include managing inventory, overseeing employee schedules, and ensuring customer satisfaction.
+The franchise uses a specific territory structure to protect market share, and owners benefit from comprehensive support systems that include marketing assistance, supply chain management, and ongoing field consulting to help maintain operational efficiency.

 Training Program: 3 weeks of initial training included.